jdwhite48/magni-read/README.md

 Windows:
 1. Download the Qt Open Source framework [here](https://www.qt.io/download).
 This will give you access to the QtCreator IDE and many other tools.
 During installation, be sure to include MinGW as a component.
 The installation may take a while.
 2. Download OpenCV source code [here](https://opencv.org/releases.html).
-Follow [these instructions](https://wiki.qt.io/How_to_setup_Qt_and_openCV_on_Windows) to compile, build, and install OpenCV from the source code.
+Follow [these instructions](https://wiki.qt.io/How_to_setup_Qt_and_openCV_on_Windows) to compile, build, and install OpenCV from source code.
 3. Create project in the QtCreator IDE by selecting the "Qt Widgets Application" option.
-Remove/delete every file except the .pro files.
+Remove/delete every file except the .pro file.
 4. Clone or download the application's source code from the [repository URL](https://github.com/jdwhite88/magni-read) to the project directory.
 5. Add these lines of code to the .pro file (where path\to\X is the location of the folder X):
 ```